junebert/junebert/README.md

-# mysti or june . they/them , 19
+# mysti/june . they/them , 19

 basic dni and com/proshippers do not interact please